-In this article, we take a look at the layout of the Norwegian farm and its surroundings – how the land was utilised.
-The use of the land was very much a product of the landscape, the climate and the people who lived on it.
+In this article, we take a look at the layout of the Norwegian farm and its surroundings – and how the land was utilised.
+The use of the land was very much a product of the landscape, the climate and the people living on it.

 A land of plenty

 With her elongated shape and her position on the world map, Norway has a great many variations in landscape, tradition and livelihood.